rjlee/actual-auto-backup/README.md

 cp docker-compose.yml.example docker-compose.yml
 ```

+If you want a self-contained deployment with password protection, copy
+`docker-compose.with-auth.yml.example` instead – it bundles Traefik and
+[`actual-auto-auth`](https://github.com/rjlee/actual-auto-auth) so the web UI
+is fronted by the familiar login screen.

-Fill in `env/actual-auto-backup.env` with your Actual credentials and any cloud provider settings, then launch via Docker Compose or run locally:
+Fill in `env/actual-auto-backup.env` with your Actual credentials and any cloud
+provider settings, then launch via Docker Compose or run locally:

 ```bash
 npm install